Migrate Exchange 2016 to 2019

 Wait for a few days to check that you’re receiving emails correctly and that everything is working as expected and finally decommission the source server.

-Here are the steps to decommission Exchange 2016 server:
+Steps to decommission Exchange 2016 server:

 - Remove all connectors that were configured on the Exchange 2016 server.